achintyaPiko/Cache-Policy-Simulator/README.md

 # Cache Policy Simulator

 This project implements a simulator for evaluating cache performance under different replacement strategies.
-It models a direct-mapped cache and supports three widely used policies: FIFO (First-In-First-Out), LRU (Least Recently Used), and Random.
+It models a set-associative  cache and supports three widely used policies: FIFO (First-In-First-Out), LRU (Least Recently Used), and Random.
 The simulator helps analyze cache hit/miss rates using synthetic or user-defined memory access patterns.

 ## Features

-- Direct-mapped cache simulation
+- Set-associative cache simulation
 - FIFO, LRU, and Random replacement strategies
 - Support for custom memory access patterns
 - Reports: